-For the purpose of the cash flow statement, cash includes cash on hand and deposits with banks or financial institutions net of bank overdrafts.
+For the purpose of the Statement of Cash Flows, cash includes cash on hand and deposits with banks or financial institutions net of bank overdrafts.

-j.
+k.
 Receivables

 Trade receivables and other receivables are recorded at amounts due less any allowance for doubtful debts.